American Sign Language

 Perimeter College offers beginning through intermediate level classes in American Sign Language (ASL).
 Students on a guided pathway in American Sign Language can earn an Associate of Arts degree.
 American Sign Language is the third most studied world language in the United States and can be a valuable asset as a secondary skill for employment.

 Why Study American Sign Language?

 Learning a new language can expand a student’s thinking, perspective and opportunities.
 Perimeter College’s guided pathway in American Sign Language prepares students for transfer to baccalaureate programs in interpreting, education or social service.

-For information about the required courses in the Sign Language Interpreting pathway, view the Associate Level Undergraduate Catalog.
+For information about required courses in the Sign Language Interpreting major, view the Bachelor’s Level Undergraduate Catalog.

-- EDUC 2120 Exploring Socio-Cultural Perspectives on Diversity in Educational Contexts (3 Credit Hours)
+- EDUC 2120 Exploring Socio-Cultural Perspectives on Diversity in Educational Contexts (3)

 VIEW THE COMPLETE COURSE DESCRIPTIONS